cloudmesh-community/fa18-516-08/project-report/report.md

 ![DELETE Function Result](images/markdown-img-paste-20181127220728802.png){#fig:DELETEresult}

-## Steps To Reproduce
+## Recreating Project Environment

-To reproduce the project environment in any Ubuntu machine, use the **/project-code/shell/setup.sh**
+To recreate the project environment in any Ubuntu machine, use the **/project-code/shell/setup.sh**

 The setup.sh has following commands: